OGR-67/CheatSheet/README.md

 SELECT col1, col2, col3
 FROM table_name
 ORDER BY col1 DESC, col2 ASC -- ASC is optional because its by default.
-But sometimes its clearer to write it.
 ```

 ---